An Excerpt from active measures: part ii

 The woman backed away.

-Then Gorani looked at him, looked at the dagger, looked at him again, and sighed, “Tonight, you walk amidst the ruins.”
+Then Gorani looked at him, looked at the dagger, looked at him again, then sighed with a deep sadness that held in the air for a moment and muttered, “Tonight, you walk amidst the ruins.”

-Taghavi groaned when the fourteen inches of cold Damascus steel thrust up into the fleshy space below his diaphragm.
-It wasn’t the same pain he felt from the gunshot.
-Shock made him feel cold and dizzy and nauseous.
-Gorani sawed horizontally, bypassing his ribcage and sternum and severing arteries and ligaments.
-Taghavi felt the blood fill his lungs, and when Gorani reached deep into his chest cavity and pulled out his heart, he might have screamed, but it didn’t matter.
-He watched his own heart beating.
-Taghavi always wanted to be a martyr, even though now the thought of it terrified him.
+Taghavi groaned when the fourteen inches of Damascus steel thrust into the fleshy space below his diaphragm.
+It was a different sort of pain from any he knew.
+Not sharp and throbbing, but dull and cold and all-enveloping, like an alien organism rooting through his insides, like a malignant itch just out of reach under the skin.
+The shock made him feel dizzy and nauseous.
+Gorani sawed horizontally, bypassing his ribcage and sternum, severing arteries and ligaments.
+Taghavi felt blood filling his lungs, warm and thick, and when Gorani reached deep into his chest cavity and pulled out his heart, he might have screamed, but it didn’t matter.
+He watched his own still-beating heart.
+Taghavi always wanted to be a martyr, even though now the thought terrified him.

 He just wanted it to end...